emperorDuke/nested_formdata/README.md

 ```

-Form example, a formdata with nested params like below can be posted to the above view:
+Form example, a form data with nested params like below can be posted to the above drf view:

 ```python
 data = {